 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-When it’s served over cauliflower rice, this Easy Spicy Coconut Milk Shrimp would be a great dish for low-carb and Keto eating plans, and also for any phase of the South Beach Diet, and also perfect for other low-carb and low-glycemic eating plans, including Paleo and Whole 30.
+When it’s served over cauliflower rice, this Coconut Milk Shrimp would be a great dish for low-carb and Keto eating plans, and also for any phase of the original South Beach Diet.
+Low-Carb or Keto diets would definitely use full-fat coconut milk.
 South Beach has always recommended light coconut milk, but personally I think that advice is out of date, and I’d greatly prefer full-fat coconut milk myself; take your choice on that if you’re following South Beach.